 Harvard Law School students may register for the Cyberlaw Clinic during the fall or spring for two, three, or four credits or the winter for two credits.
 The Clinic strongly encourages students to enroll for three credits during the fall and spring to ensure the fullest experience, but two credits are acceptable if that is all a student’s schedule will allow.
 Students must work an average of five hours per week, per credit for which they are enrolled.
 Please contact Cyberlaw Clinic staff if you have any questions about credits and expected time commitments.

-Enrollment for the 2013-2014 academic year took place during the spring of 2013.
+Enrollment for the 2014-2015 academic year in now complete.
+2015-2016 academic year enrollment will begin in spring 2016.
 For updated information on registration and clinical policies for all Harvard Law School clinics, please visit the HLS Office of Clinical and Pro Bono Programs website.

 The Cyberlaw Clinic usually accepts a small number of summer interns.
-Application information for summer 2014 internships will be available on the Berkman Center website in late-2013 or early-2014.
+Application information for summer 2015 internships will be available on the Berkman Center website in late-2014 or early-2015.